 Your home entertainment system alone can easily cost you $75 a year when you’re not even using it.
 Of course, with many models this may mean you have to reprogram them every time you reconnect them; but why on earth are you still using cable TV in the first place?
 Ditch the cable bill and go with internet streaming.
 The money you’ll save from dropping your overpriced cable bill will dwarf the cost of the electricity used to run your home entertainment system, with or without vampire electrical charges.

-Having a desktop computer constantly plugged in will cost you an average of $241 a year, of which $41 is vampire cost, if your desktop is set for sleep mode when unused.
+Having a desktop computer constantly plugged in will cost you an average of $241 a year, of which $41 is vampire cost if your desktop is set for sleep mode when unused.
 A laptop sucks $16 a year, a laser printer $12, a plasma TV $160, and a game console $25.

-A single mobile charger plugged into the wall will suck an average of 20 kWh of vampire power, that is only $2 a year.
+A single mobile charger plugged into the wall will suck an average of 20 kWh of vampire power, which is only $2 a year.
 However, there are over 310 million mobile phones in the United States, so if we all unplugged our unused mobile chargers the overall energy savings would be huge.

 The typical American household “donates” an average of 10% of their electrical bill to vampire power, which costs the American economy an estimated $10 billion a year.
 That’s enough wasted energy to close down 30 coal plants and enough money to bankroll the combined national budget of Costa Rica and Honduras.
 This wasted energy produces 50 million tons of CO2 in the United States alone, which is the equivalent of adding 11 million cars on the road.